 Ever since the Duchess of Sussex entered the spotlight, there has been an influx of patients referencing the Royal’s nose in their plastic surgery consultations.
 Between the refined tip and natural-looking (tiny) hump, her nose is the perfect middle-ground for those who don’t want their nose to look too perfect but still sculpted.

 It should come as no surprise that Portman’s nose tops the list of most-requested celebrity noses in Dr. Liebertz’s office.
 “The modern feminine nose is straight, symmetric, well-defined, and strong without a significant ski slope or pinched tip,” he explains.
-“A well-proportioned nose does more than center the facial features; it draws attention to the eyes, and provides balance between the upper third (forehead, brows, eyes) and the lower third of the face (mouth, jawline, and chin).”
+“A well-proportioned nose does more than center the facial features; it draws attention to the eyes and provides balance between the upper third (forehead, brows and eyes) and the lower third of the face (mouth, jawline and chin).”